atienzamaan/-MeXE402_Midterm_Atienza-Manalo/README.md

 Figure 3.1 utilized a label encoder to replace all numeric values with non-numeric values, a requirement for linear regression.

-Note: There was an issue with the Bachelor's degree data where values from 1 to 1000 were equivalent to "0," and values 1001 and above were equivalent to "1."
+Note: There was an issue with the Bachelor's degree data where the columns named "Bachelor's" from 1 to 1000 were equivalent to "0," and values 1001 and above were equivalent to "1."
 This was corrected using the Find and Replace method in Excel.

 ### **4. Map out the Excel file for easy reference, allowing you to understand what the numeric values represent**